Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

-We now describe our approach and how it differs from the previous proof of \cite{ImpagliazzoRu89}.
+We now describe our approach and how it differs from the previous proof of~\cite{ImpagliazzoRu89}.
 The discussion below is somewhat high level and vague, and glosses over some important details.
-Again, the reader is welcome to skip ahead at any time to Section~\ref{sec:desc} that contains the full description of our attack, and does not depend on this section in any way.

-Our attacking algorithm follows the same general outline, but has two important differences from the attacker of \cite{ImpagliazzoRu89}:
+Again, the reader is welcome to skip ahead at any time to Section~\ref{sec:desc} that contains the full description of our attack and does not depend on this section in any way.
+Our attacking algorithm follows the same general outline as that of~\cite{ImpagliazzoRu89} but has two important differences:

 \begin{enumerate}